cnnrbrn/noroff-javascript-2-content/module-3/lesson-1.md

 The video below provides a brief look at setting up a very simple REST API using Strapi.

-We will run it locally but there are a variety of hosting options to make an API you create with Strapi available publically.
+We will run it locally but there are a variety of hosting options to make an API you create with Strapi available publiclly.

 You can find the official docs on [their site](https://strapi.io/).